-Towards the end of 2022, Americans who want to enroll in short-term programmes will need to apply online for an ETIAS travel authorization.
-ETIAS grants entry to 26 European nations, for stays of 90 days or less.
+Towards the end of 2022, Americans who want to enroll in short-term programs will need to apply online for an ETIAS travel authorization.
+ETIAS grants visa-free entry to 26 European nations, for stays of 90 days or less.

 Studying in Europe provides an unbeatable opportunity to experience a new culture whilst learning.
 In addition, studying abroad is a way to practice a foreign language both inside and outside the classroom.